 At the same time the target text should be fluent, smooth and idiomatic – I always ask myself the question, “If the reader is not familiar with the culture of the original language, will they understand the translation, enjoy reading it and more importantly, will they buy into whatever it’s trying to sell?!”

-Some of my interesting assignments including translating audioguides for the River Danube, Rhine and Moselle, latest research on the employabilty of today’s graduates in Austria, Germany and Switzerland as well as an array of exhibition videos and catalogues.
+Some of my interesting assignments including translating audioguides for the River Danube, Rhine and Moselle, latest research on the employabilty of today’s graduates in Austria, Germany and Switzerland as well as luxury magazines for ski resorts such as Lech.